-The Director of Finance, Operations and Resources is responsible for the other information published with the financial statements, including the Narrative Statement and the Annual Governance Statement.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The Director of Resources and Governance is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.